Jo-PHI/Jo-PHI/README.md

 # PHI: Portraits of Human Intelligence
-# AI Alignment Framework: Encoding Divergence
+# PHI is a framework designed to help AI encode human signal

 # Founder and Author: Jo Esterly

-# PHI is a framework designed to help AI encode human signal

-# see in Repository:  AI Alignment Framework: Encoding Divergence
+# in Repository:  "AI Alignment Framework: Encoding Divergence"

 Contributions are welcome --- particularly sovereignty marker documentation